-The first two verses of Psalm 23 make a strong statement: God is your shepherd!
+The first two verses of Psalm 23 make a beautiful, comforting statement: God is your shepherd!
 What kind of shepherd do you think God is going to be to you?
 Will he be forgetful of your needs?
 Will he ignore you when you call?

 David knew what kind of shepherd his God was.
 So he makes the bold statement that if God is his shepherd he had no needs.
 He will provide green pastures and peaceful streams.

-The immediate response you could make is where are those green pastures and peaceful streams.
+The immediate response you could make is where are those green pastures and peaceful streams, when life is hard.
 You could say your life is anything but peaceful.
 David using the green pastures and peaceful streams as metaphors to describe the blessing of God’s presence in your life.
 Because he is with you, nothing is happening by accident.
 Psalm 23 does not ignore the harsh realities and pain of life.
 But it does say that the nearness of God to you is your greatest good.

-God gives you want you need (verse 3).
+God provides what you want you need (verse 3).

 He renews my strength.